Logan142414/PokemonCardsApp/README.md

 3. Use Python loops to iterate over sets and append data to a dataset.
 4. For historical tracking, append daily snapshots to a cumulative CSV in cloud storage.

-**Price Change Calculations:**

-* Compare current prices to snapshots from 3, 7, 14, and 30 days ago.
-* Detect trends and highlight potential investment opportunities.

 ---

 ## Project Learnings

 * Inspecting HTML and understanding web structure is crucial for effective scraping.
-* Dynamic JavaScript content requires advanced tools like Selenium or Playwright.
 * APIs are often a more reliable alternative to scraping.
 * Automating historical tracking and cloud storage ensures data persistence and trend analysis.
-* Interactive dashboards make large datasets usable for non-technical users.

 ---

 ## Future Enhancements

 * Full dataset capture using browser automation tools.
-* Automate daily scraping with GitHub Actions or Cloud Functions.
+* Automate daily scraping.
-* Explore more advanced AI-driven insights for price trends and investment suggestions.
+* Explore AI methods for insights into price trends and investment suggestions.

 ---